 Virtually no part of our campus is more than a few minutes' walk from anywhere else, and almost every student need is catered for on site.
-On campus there is a student services centre, library, medical centre, dentist, pharmacy, travel agent, large food shop, newsagent, post office, two banks, two launderettes and a bookshop which is kept well-stocked with core texts.
+On campus there is a student services centre, library, medical centre, dentist, pharmacy, a travel agent, a large food shop, newsagent, post office, two banks, two launderettes and a bookshop which is kept well-stocked with core texts.
 There are plenty of places to eat and drink, including three bars.